ICO | Initial Coin Offerings

 initial coin offering

 Similar to an Initial Public Offering (IPO), an Initial Coin Offering (ICO) (or token offering) is the way funds are raised for new blockchain based startup cryptocurrency offerings.
 Since cryptocurrency is decentralized, nearly anyone can launch an ICO given the use of the right technology.
 To create an ICO, you would create a white paper detailing how the coin would work, ask for funding in either crypto or fiat money from people, and in return send them the coin or token you’ve created.
 Should this initial coin you created gain high circulation, then the value of the coin will increase.
 As the creator of the coin, you have now created a new cryptocurrency that could rival other ICOs like Ethereum.
-When creating an ICO there are various legal documents that need to be reviewed and compliant.
+When creating an ICO there are various legal documents that need to be reviewed and compliant with applicable laws and regulations.

 How Are Initial Coin Offers Created?